KauzClay/docs-tap/services-toolkit/tutorials/integrate-cloud-services.hbs.md

 Verify that the `ClassClaim` eventually transitions into a `READY=True` state.
 If it doesn't, debug the `ClassClaim` using kubectl.
-For how to do this, see [Troubleshoot Services Toolkit](../how-to-guides/troubleshooting.hbs.md#debug-dynamic-provisioning).
+For how to do this, see [Debug ClassClaim and provisioner-based ClusterInstanceClass](../how-to-guides/troubleshooting.hbs.md#debug-dynamic-provisioning).